Artificial intelligence is a promising technology. What if it were used in service to the common good?

 As seen above, AI can be used to support environmental initiatives, of which there are many more examples than the ones given here.
 Some of these include using AI in urban settings to optimize energy consumption, combat food waste, and reduce traffic congestion.

-Initiatives in medicine, education, the environment, and humanitarian relief prove that AI can change the world in positive ways.
+Initiatives in medicine, education, the environment, and humanitarian relief show that AI can contribute to changing the world in positive ways.

 AI can be a tool to promote human welfare, enabling us to do bigger things, and do them faster.